ShubhamPy/N.E.R.D/README.md

 - [Java CodeLobby](https://github.com/ShubhamPy/N.E.R.D/blob/master/javaExercises/readme.md)
 > Java is a set of computer software and specifications developed by James Gosling at Sun Microsystems, which was later acquired by the Oracle Corporation, that provides a system for developing application software and deploying it in a cross-platform computing environment.Writing in the Java programming language is the primary way to produce code that will be deployed as byte code in a Java virtual machine (JVM).
 [Java Docs](https://docs.oracle.com/en/java/javase/11/)
 - [ProjectEuler CodeLobby]
 > Project Euler is a website dedicated to a series of computational problems intended to be solved with computer programs.
 The project attracts adults and students interested in mathematics and computer programming.
 Since its creation in 2001 by Colin Hughes.
-[Project Euler](https://projecteuler.net ).A Competitive Programming version of the same problems is on hackerone as [ProjectEuler+](https://www.hackerrank.com/contests/projecteuler/challenges)
+[Project Euler](https://projecteuler.net ).A Competitive Programming version of the same problems is on hackerrank as [ProjectEuler+](https://www.hackerrank.com/contests/projecteuler/challenges)
 ## Problem Resources
 - [leetcode](https://leetcode.com/), [CodeChef](https://www.codechef.com), [hackerEarth](https://www.hackerearth.com/), [Geekforgeeks](https://www.geeksforgeeks.org/)
 ## Other Links